bhnord/activities/README.md

 Join All She Wrote Books on Sunday, April 13th at 10:30am at All She Wrote Books for a discussion of A Gentleman's Gentleman by TJ Alexander, a groundbreaking trans Regency romance that's both delightfully witty and refreshingly iconoclastic.
 <a href="https://www.allshewrotebooks.com/events-1/april-queer-romance-book-club" target="_blank">info link</a>

-### Social at Scorpion Bar then GO PARTY at the GRAND!
-FREE!

-**04/12 08:00PM - 04/13 02:00AM @ Scorpion Bar**
-https://www.meetup.com/fuckitimsocial/events/307072957We aren't staying home on a Saturday night!
-<a href="https://www.meetup.com/fuckitimsocial/events/307072957" target="_blank">info link</a>

 ### Snail Mail Sunday: A Letter Writing Event!

 **04/13 11:00AM - 04/13 01:30PM @ Albertine Press**